irods/python-irodsclient/README.md

 Python iRODS Client (PRC)
 ============

-[iRODS](https://www.irods.org) is an open-source distributed filesystem manager.
-This a client API implemented in python.
+[iRODS](https://www.irods.org) is an open-source distributed data management system.
+This is a client API implemented in python.

 This project should be considered pre-alpha.
 Here's what works:
 - [x] Establish a connection to iRODS, authenticate